shopware/frontends/examples/amazon-pay-button-example/README.md

 # Toolset to manage Amazon Pay

-The example shows how to embed Amazon Pay button even without fully integrated backend (see 😇 **_Bypassing a backend_** chapter in the bottom to check what it is about).
+The example shows how to embed Amazon Pay button even without fully integrated backend (see 😇 **_Bypassing a plugin_** chapter in the bottom to check what it is about).

 ## Features